Judgment Proof vs Bankruptcy

 Creditors often file liens in the county where you live, hoping you own real estate.
 Judgment liens “attach” to your real estate.
 Creditors get paid, plus interest, when the property is sold.
 We remove these liens in bankruptcy.

 Judgment proof status often means no bankruptcy is needed.
 But many judgment proof clients I’ve had over the years file bankruptcy to put a legal and final end to the collection attempts, calls, letters and general creditor harassment.
 They feel better, they tell me, knowing that they wiped out their debts.
 Finally gone, forever.
+So, for them, Judgment-proof vs Bankruptcy means its better to file.

 Judgment Proof Seniors